 - Interfere with the use of the Library by other patrons, or interfere with Library employees' performance of their duties.

 - Vend, peddle, solicit, or petition in University Library; post or distribute materials without permission.

 Use of Library Computer Resources

 The Library does reserve the right to impose time limits on computer use, to restrict use of computers with special software or database access, and to give preference to IUPUI students, faculty and staff.
+As a depository in the Federal Depository Library Program, library staff will make accommodation for users needing access to online U.S. government publications.
+If you have questions please consult our government information librarian, Ted Polley 317-274-8552.
 Users should be considerate of the needs of other users.
 Viewing some kinds of materials may be offensive in a public setting.
 Members of the public are entitled to use computers in the Library as long as they have a valid IUPUI Library Guest ID and abide by all computing and network policies of IUPUI University Library and Indiana University.
 The following is a partial listing of behaviors that are prohibited: